nickknyc/seniorproject_sp20_katsivelos/website.md

 #### What your senior project process website should contain?
-* *Daily/Weekly Senior Process & Progress (AKA what have you done today or this week?)
+* Daily/Weekly Senior Process & Progress (AKA what have you done today or this week?)
 * at least, 1 post per week DUE by or before noon on Mondays.
-If it is not posted by noon, you will not receive credit.)*
+If it is not posted by noon, you will not receive credit for this week.
 * If you do not do anything for the week, write **I did not work on my senior project this week.**
 * The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar).
 * Make sure to use tags so that you can group certain kinds of info.